yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/html-intro/index.md

 <div class="try-it">
   <h2>Try It: Building a Basic Page</h2>
-  <p>Open up your CodePen account, and create a new Pen.</p>
+  <p>Visit <a target="blank" href="https://glitch.com/edit/#!/try-it-building-a-basic-page?path=index.html:9:4">this Glitch Project</a>.
+Click "View Source" to see the code, then click "Remix to Edit" in the top right corner.
+Select <code class="try-it-code">index.html</code> in the file tree.</p>
-  <p>Use what you know about headings and paragraph tags to create at least three headings of any size (h1 - h6) and three paragraph elements in your new CodePen.
+  <p>Use what you know about headings and paragraph tags to create at least three headings of any size (h1 - h6) and three paragraph elements, starting on line 9.
 The topic is your choice!</p>
   <p>Need some filler text?
 Check out <a href="https://loremipsum.io/ultimate-list-of-lorem-ipsum-generators/">this Lorem Ipsum Generator.</a></p>
 </div>